HMS Fantome (1901): Design

 Fantome was constructed of steel to a design by William White, the Royal Navy Director of Naval Construction.
 Propulsion was provided by a three-cylinder vertical triple expansion steam engine developing 1,400 hp and driving twin screws.
 The Cadmus class was an evolution of the Condor-class sloop, carrying more coal, which in turn gave a greater length and displacement.
 This class comprised the very last screw sloops built for the Royal Navy.

 Sail plan

 As designed and built the class was fitted with a barquentine-rigged sailplan.
 After Condor was lost in a gale in 1901, the Admiralty abandoned sails entirely.
 Fantome had a gantry erected over her fore-mast sometime prior to 1909, which would have prevented use of her sails.

 Armament

-The class was armed with six 4in/25pdr (1 ton) quick-firing Mk III breech loaders and four 3-pounder quick-firing breech loaders, as well as several machine guns.
+The class was armed with six 4 in/25-pdr (1 ton) quick-firing Mk III breechloaders and four 3-pounder quick-firing breechloaders, as well as several machine guns.
 Fantome had her armament reduced to two QF 3-pounders for survey work, and later increased again for patrol work during World War I.